 Have you figured it out yet?
-Have you come to a place where you can look at the truth straight up and acknowlege that you’ve been systematically abused over the course of many years, perhaps?
+Have you come to a place where you can look at the truth straight up and acknowledge that you’ve been in an emotionally abusive relationship for many years?

-Do you now see how emotional abuse IS physical abuse?
-How it breaks down your entire body at a systemic level, effecting your hormones, immune system, brain function, and organ integrity?
+Have you noticed how emotional abuse IS physical abuse?
+How when you are being criticized, gaslighted, lied to, shamed, and broken down emotionally – that all those things ALSO break down your entire body at a systemic level, affecting your hormones, your immune system, your brain function, and your organ integrity?

 How have you responded to the emotional abuse you’ve experienced?